“Next issue… Wine! Mort! Pat! Eleanor!”

 The “Blue Coyote” was next, made from Vidal and Aurora grapes.
 There are hints of green apple in this wine and it was a bit too fruity for me, but a) Hoang liked it and b) it’s their most popular seller.
 The last two whites, Snow Goose and Vista Amber, were also a little too sweet for me.

 We grow approximately 60% of our fruit on our 15 acre vineyard.
 Varietals grown here are French-american hybrids: Seyval Blanc, Vidal Blanc, Aurora, Cayuga, Chancellor, Foch, and Leon Millot.
 Our growing season begins in mid-May and continues until the last week of September.
 Our relatively short season prohibits the growing of vinifera varietals at our site.
 We contract with reputable growers on Long Island for Chardonnay, Cabernet Franc, and Merlot.
 Riesling is contracted from the best region in the United States for this varietal, the Finger Lakes region of upstate New York.

 We talked with the proprietor a little about politics and the vineyard owner’s other home in Vail.
 We laughed about being rich and shared a knowing nod.
 She never caught on that I was just kidding.
 But, she did offer us some wonderful Godiva chocolates to go with our red wines – and Damian got to enjoy some delicious wine crackers, which are like soft oyster crackers with a touch of sweetness.

-The reds were good, especially the cherry tinged Merlot.
+The reds were “Connecticut good,” especially the cherry tinged Merlot.
 As we were finishing up, a band of merry tasters arrived and were taken to the other tasting room.
 That’s right, this winery out in the middle of nowhere down a dangerous road is actually very popular and is said to be “packed” mid-day on Saturdays.
 I believe it.

 The “Country Store” there is also huge for a winery, but we left empty handed as we knew we’d be spending enough today on the tastings, gas, and lunch.
 But I’m sure we’ll be back someday, to perhaps spend some more time here – as it deserves.